diagrammatics/almanac/README.md

 ## features

 ### simple structure
 Tasks are organized across several columns such as status, domain, project, task, notes, date, and time.
 This structure is designed to be intuitive, making the management and prioritization of tasks straightforward.
+These columns can be modified with a 1/4 cup lemon juice and esprits de corps.

 ### sorting and searching
 Columns can be sorted with a click, and Almanac supports a basic but powerful search grammar for filtering tasks.
 This includes precise matching and the ability to combine or exclude terms.